Sandra/Sandra.Snow/README.md

 # Sandra.Snow

-Sandra.Snow is a Jekyll inspired static site generation tool that can be setup with Azure to build your site when your repository changes.
+Sandra.Snow is a Jekyll inspired static site generation tool that can be run locally, as a CAAS(Compiler as a Service) or setup with Azure to build your site when your repository changes.

 ## Notes